h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 - ``username``: The username for SQL server
 - ``password``: The password for SQL server
 - ``optimize``: Specifies to optimize the import of SQL table for faster imports.
 Note that this option is experimental.
+- ``fetch_mode``: Set to DISTRIBUTED to enable distributed import.
+Set to SINGLE to force a sequential read by a single node from the database.

 .. example-code::
    .. code-block:: r